500Foods/WelcomeToTroodon/README.md

   - [get_elapsed_time.sh](https://github.com/500Foods/WelcomeToTroodon/blob/main/scripts/get_elapsed_time.sh) - Show the elapsed time

 ## Experimental Projects
-And for the brave souls who made it to the end of the page, this section is for experimental projects.
+And something for the brave souls who made it to the end of the page.
 Stuff that isn't ready for primetime but may still be useful.
-The usual disclaimers apply - enter at your own risk, here be dragons, not for the squeamish, etc. etc.
+The usual disclaimers apply - enter at your own risk, here be dragons, not for the squeamish, etc., etc.
 - [Philament/Carbon](https://github.com/500Foods/Philement/blob/main/elements/006-carbon/README.md) - On-device print failure monitoring using Timelapse images